Will Medicare Cover My Tummy Tuck (Abdominoplasty) in Queensland?

 330179:

-Circumferential lipectomy, as an independent procedure, to correct circumferential excess of redundant skin and fat.
+Circumferential lipectomy is an independent procedure to correct the circumferential excess of redundant skin and fat.
 It is a direct consequence of significant weight loss, with or without a radical abdominoplasty (Pitanguy type or similar); Not being a service associated with a service to which item 30165, 30168, 30171, 30172, 30176, 30177, 45530, 45564 or 45565 applies. if: (a) the circumferential excess of redundant skin and fat is complicated by intertrigo or another skin condition that risks loss of skin integrity and has failed 3 months of conventional (or non-surgical) treatment; (b) the circumferential excess of redundant skin and fat interferes with the activities of daily living; (c) the weight has been stable for at least 6 months following significant weight loss prior to the lipectomy (H)

 330172: